gatlin/psilo/README.md

 Status
 ===

+**22 June 2014** For now, getting rid of the `?` operator in favor of pattern matching.
+Clearer code and reinforces the notion of function-as-parser.

 **17 June 2014** Algebraic Data Types are going to be more like GADTs in Haskell and the syntax reflects this.
 The symbol for creating ADTs is reminiscent of EBNF as well.